Middlesex Militia: French Revolutionary and Napoleonic Wars

 While the militia were the mainstay of national defence during the Revolutionary and Napoleonic Wars, local defence was entrusted to the part-time volunteer units, a large number of which were raised in London and its suburbs.
 However, the Volunteers were declining nationally by 1808 and a new Local Militia was instituted, also part-time but if its ranks could not be filled voluntarily the Militia Ballot was to be employed.
 Nevertheless, numbers of Volunteer units remained high in London and Middlesex, and the Local Militia Act was not enacted in the county.

-Legislation passed in 1798 and 1811 permitted English militia regiments to serve in Ireland for two years.
+Legislation passed in 1798 (the Militia (No. 4) Act 1798) and 1811 (the Interchange Act 1811) permitted English militia regiments to serve in Ireland for two years.
 The Royal West Middlesex and Royal Westminsters both served there, the Westminsters also serving in Jersey.
 From November 1813 the militia were invited to volunteer for limited overseas service, primarily for garrison duties in Europe.
 The West Middlesex provided a large detachment to a Provisional Battalion in a militia brigade that arrived at Bordeaux just as the war was ending.

 The militia was disembodied at the end of the Napoleonic War but most of it had to be embodied again in June 1815 during the short Waterloo Campaign.
 Thereafter there was another long peace.
-Although militia officers continued to be commissioned and ballots were still held, the regiments were rarely assembled for training and the permanent staffs of sergeants and drummers were progressively reduced.
+Although militia officers continued to be commissioned and ballots were still held until suspended by the Militia Act 1829, the regiments were rarely assembled for training and the permanent staffs of sergeants and drummers (who were occasionally used to maintain public order) were progressively reduced.